silvafab/silvafab-ac-unit/README.md

 #### POST: /devices/:serialNumber/readings

-Used for AC units to send readings from their sensors
+Used for AC units to send readings from their sensors.
+If bulk readings are going to be sent, the API assumes all fields are arrays, and they all have the same amount of items.

 ###### Request